IrisDin/IrisDin/README.md

 ## 💡 GOALS FOR 2022
 - Being proficient in python and java
-- learning new programming languages and skills like C++
+- learning new programming languages and skills like C/C++
 - finishing reading 20+ books
 - finding a boyfriend :(
 - trying to get a job